Abev08/STM8-Projects/README.md

 # STM8-Projects
 Projects based on STM8 microcontroller.

-Projects in folders with _STVD in name were created in ST Visual Develop IDE with STM8 Cosmic C toolset.
+Projects in folders with _STVD in name were created in ST Visual Develop IDE with STM8 Cosmic C toolset using SPL (Standard Peripheral Library) from STMicroelectronics.